hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ![create-undertaking-workflow.png](create-undertaking-workflow.png)

 Our mongodb is likely missing the email address.
 In that case, we defer to CDS to get the email in the "create undertaking" journey.
-We assume the email has been verified in the CDS cache.
-Though that cache could have an unverified email set as the update email cache endpoint on their service could be used by another service without going through a verification process.
+We assume the email has been verified in the CDS storage.
+Though that storage could have an unverified email set as the update email storage endpoint on their service could be used by another service without going through a verification process.

 We always add the email to our MongoDb email store whether it exists or not so self repairs.

 ## CDS workflow
 ![cds.png](cds.png)

-CDS defers to Sub09 for initial cache population, but after that the data stored potentially branches off from updates from services.
+CDS defers to Sub09 for initial storage population, but after that the data stored potentially branches off from updates from services.

 ## Sending email
 ![sending-email.png](sending-email.png)

-If we do not have it in our cache, we defer to CDS.
-We do not add that value to our cache.
+If we do not have it in our stroage, we defer to CDS.
+We do not add that value to our storage.

-## Do we need to store the email in our cache?
+## Do we need to store the email in our storage?

 Unfortunately, if we want to guarantee the email to be verified, then yes.
 We are assuming that CDS/Sub09 has emails that have been verified but this may not be the case.
-The CDS update cache process does not update its original authoritative source, the update endpoint also may be used by services that have not done verification (trust issues?).
+The CDS update storage process does not update its original authoritative source, the update endpoint also may be used by services that have not done verification (trust issues?).

 In an ideal world, an EORI would have one email assigned to it, and we could just refer to that source.
 A verification